codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

     }
 ```

-If all tests are passing, and should(I think), then it's time to move to the next step.
+If all tests are passing, and they should be (I think), then it's time to move to the next step.

 #### 2.2.1 Creating the table